ALPSCore/H5GF/H5GF.rst

 High frequency tails are only defined if there is only one Matsubara/imaginary time/ real time/ real frequency axis.
 They are not defined for multiple-frequency vertex functions.

 For single frequency Green's functions, the tails are stored as matrices with dimensionality equal to the number of non-frequency indices.
+Their arrangement is as for the main data, see 'data' above.

  ::

     \-- (tail)
-         \-- descriptor: string="INFINITY_POLE"
+         \-- descriptor: string="INFINITY_TAIL"
+         \-- min_coeff: int
+         \-- max_coeff: int
          \-- (0) # c_0 matrix
          \-- (1) # c_1 matrix
          \-- (2) # c_2 matrix